 Affected groups Comment Impact Evidence Certainty High, medium, or low, and explain reasoning in comment column.
 Additional c osts of option three comp ared to taking no act ion Regulated groups (employers) Taxpayer friendly and voluntary.
-No cost High Regulators (Inland Revenue This change will bring small administrative of to Inland Revenue for providing guidance to employers about the rules to raise awarene and understanding, at to promote compliance Low High Wider government Exempting employer subsidised public transport benefits from FBT will result in a lower FBT take for the Government.
+No cost High Regulators (Inland Revenue This change will bring a small administrative cost to Inland Revenue for providing guidance to employers about the new rules to raise awareness and understanding, and to promote compliance.
+Low High Wider government Exempting employer subsidised public transport benefits from FBT will result in a lower FBT take for the Government.
 There may also be some salary substitution which would mean a decrease in PAYE.
-Low, given the lack of FBT specific detailed data.
-Others (employees - if receiving public transport benefits) Not applicable Not applicable Not applicable Total monetised costs Fiscal cost Around \$ 9 million forgone revenue per year Non-monetised costs Low Additional benefits of option three compared to taking no action Regulated groups (employers) Employers are able to provide public transport fringe benefits without attracting FBT.
+Around \$9 million forgone revenue per year Low, given the lack of FBT specific detailed data.
+Others (employees - if receiving public transport benefits) Not applicable Not applicable Not applicable Total monetised costs Fiscal cost Around \$ 9 million forgone revenue per year Low Non-monetised costs Low Additional be nefits of option three com pared to taking no a ction Regulated groups (employers) Employers are able to provide public transport fringe benefits without attracting FBT.
 Medium High Employees There is likely to be an increase in employees receiving employer subsidised public transport benefits.
 Low Medium Regulators N/A N/A N/A